 Just make sure you bring a good waterproof jacket and Anti-Leech Socks for your hikes.

-For students on a gap year and on a tight budget, check out hostels offering shared dorms for around USD 6 – 12, and private rooms from USD 15.
+Students on a gap year and a tight budget, check out hostels offering shared dorms for around USD 6 – 12 and private rooms from USD 15.

 You can find there are mid-range options with guesthouses offering sizeable comfortable en suite rooms for around USD 18 – air conditioning and includes breakfast.